A lot or a little?

 Parents need to know that Fried Green Tomatoes is a 1991 movie in which a dissatisfied housewife is inspired to change by the exciting stories told to her by an elderly woman in a nursing home.
-This film is heartwarming, but also contains many violent and scary scenes that are probably too much for young kids.
+This film is heartwarming but also contains many violent and scary scenes that are probably too much for young kids.
 Several characters die, including main characters, which may be difficult for sensitive kids or kids who have lost a loved one.
 The KKK has a presence in the film, whipping one character and threatening another.
 One main character suffers spousal abuse while pregnant.
 The subtext is that Idgy and Ruth are lesbian partners, though the film never shows anything that would make that clear.
-Occasional profanity, including the "N" word.
-Drinking and cigarette smoking.
-While taking a "female empowerment" class, the instructor and Evelyn's friend make reference to masturbation.
+There's occasional profanity, including the "N" word, and drinking and cigarette smoking.
+While taking a female empowerment class, the instructor and Evelyn's friend make reference to masturbation.
 The film offers plenty of comeuppance for the bad guys, though, and focuses on the empowerment of women through their bold actions.

 What's the story?

 Evelyn (Kathy Bates) is a repressed Southern housewife who downs a dozen candy bars a day to cope with her failing marriage when she meets the frail Ninny Threadgoode (Jessica Tandy) at a senior citizens' home.
 Ninny tells Evelyn the story of Idgy (Mary Stuart Masterson) and Ruth's (Mary-Louise Parker) life together in the tiny Alabama town of Whistle Stop.
 Nonconformist Idgy, a young woman prone to wearing men's clothes and gambling, and God-fearing Ruth face abusive husbands, the KKK, and even a murder rap together.
 Through it all, they raise Ruth's son, Buddy Jr., and learn how important it is to protect those you love no matter what.